Dr Neema Trivedi-Bateman

 • Member of Darwin College Society

-• Peer reviews academic journals for Criminal Justice and Behavior, Victims and Offenders, Deviant Behavior, and The Journal of Interpersonal Violence
+• Peer reviews academic journals for European Journal of Criminology, Criminal Justice and Behavior, Victims and Offenders, Deviant Behavior, and The Journal of Interpersonal Violence

-Neema is the Lead Investigator for The Compass Project, for which she has developed an innovative morality strengthening programme, piloted with adolescents in Cambridgeshire in Spring-Summer 2022.
+Neema created and is Principal Investigator of The Compass Project, for which she has developed an innovative morality strengthening programme, administered with youth work charities and schools, and suitable for use in any organisations that work with young people.

 In the past, Neema managed the 8th fieldwork wave and research team for the longitudinal Peterborough Adolescent and Young Adult Development Study (PADS+) at the Institute of Criminology (University of Cambridge).